-A judge, who participated in an ex parte communication, was found to have violated Canon 3B(7).
+A judge was found to have violated Canon 3B(7) by discussing a case with a family member in order to obtain a professional medical opinion.
 The judge was cautioned to refrain from discussing the merits of a pending proceeding outside the presence of the parties.
-The judge was further cautioned to file all documents relating to a case in the official file.